 A 375 H&H or any other larger caliber is the minimum legal caliber to hunt dangerous game with in most African countries.
 In the event of hunting lions in South Africa we consider the 375 H&H to be sufficient enough to hunt lions with.
 Other calibers to hunt lions will be:

 - 505 Gibbs

 General rule of thumb is to place the shot directly behind the shoulder slightly lower than one third of the way up from the start of the chest to the top of the back.
-According to previous generations the following was the rule: if you can eat it, shoot it on the shoulder; if it can eat you, shoot it behind the shoulder.
+According to previous generations the following was the rule: if you can eat it, shoot it behind the shoulder; if it can eat you, shoot it on the shoulder.